chainbound/fiber-go/README.md

 `go-ethereum` Transactions internally, but uses a protobuf block representation.
 This will be updated soon.

 Filtering is currently in progress.
-The filter object passed to `SubscribeNewTxs` is a simple **OR** filter, so if a transaction matches either to `To` or the `From` field, it will be sent on the stream.
+The filter object passed to `SubscribeNewTxs` is a simple **OR** filter, so if a transaction matches either to `To`, `From` or `MethodID` field, it will be sent on the stream.
+If you don't want any filtering, you can pass `nil`.
 #### Transactions
 ```go
 import (